Swift31rus/LockPort/README.md

 - /LockPort zone - Enables or Disables including Zone information in summoning messages.
 - /LockPort whispers - Enables or Disables whispering the target when summoning.
 - /LockPort sound - Enables or Disables sound for new summon requests.
+- /LockPort soul - Enables or Disables messages for soul stones.

 ## How it looks:
 ![unknown](https://user-images.githubusercontent.com/90982783/151510149-e143f93f-ea5a-455a-9f51-e374f127b933.png)